Garccosta/Garccosta/README.md

 I am just a simple guy, passionate about technology, nature and spirituality.<br>
-I think one of my biggest traits is my curiosity 💡.<br>
+I think one of my biggest traits is my curiosity. 💡<br>

 <br>

 📌 Life long goals:
-- Freedom(in all its aspects: financial, geographical, and ultimately from ego 😅...);
+- Freedom(in all its aspects: financial, geographical, and ultimately from ego 😅);
 - Have a positive impact on people´s lives.

 <br>